Abdelrhman2022/Prediction-using-Unsupervised-KMeans-Clustering/README.md

-## Prediction using Unsupervised Ml
+## Prediction using Unsupervised  KMeans Clustering
 The Notebook is supposed to predict the optimal number of k (clusters) of unlabeld data (iris dataset)<br>
 and represent it visually<br>
 Dataset can be found here https://bit.ly/3kXTdox (We imported it using sklearn.datasets)